-After considerable planning and deliberation, Khalsa Montessori School has decided to both reopen in-person and provide a distance learning option for the new school year 2020-21.
+Khalsa Montessori School continues to operate both in-person and distance learning programs for the spring semester of school year 2020-21.
 All campuses will be open unless ordered to close by the Governor.
-Reopening KMS campuses entails some increased risk of contracting the COVID-19 virus for all concerned because attending school involves daily human contact among children and staff, who will then be in contact with others in their own homes.
-Our decision to reopen our campuses recognizes that (1) for KMS families and staff, that risk is balanced against the educational, social, economic and other costs of remaining closed, (2) our school must reopen with many new health and safety protocols to do everything we can to responsibly mitigate that risk to the extent possible, and (3) each family and staff member must decide how to balance those risks, and whether to return to campus.
-For those families whose personal situation warrants greater caution, KMS will provide a distance learning option for the fall.
-KMS teachers are training with respected Montessori programs who have developed Montessori based distance learning programs.
-We will scaffold what was created last spring to follow this year's curriculum in each level.
+Opening KMS campuses entails some increased risk of contracting the COVID-19 virus for all concerned because attending school involves daily human contact among children and staff, who will then be in contact with others in their own homes.
+Our decision to continue in-person instruction on our campuses recognizes that (1) for KMS families and staff, that risk is balanced against the educational, social, economic and other costs of remaining closed, (2) our school must reopen with many new health and safety protocols to do everything we can to responsibly mitigate that risk to the extent possible, and (3) each family and staff member must decide how to balance those risks, and whether to return to campus.
+For those families whose personal situation warrants greater caution, KMS will continue to provide a distance learning option for the spring.
+KMS teachers have worked tirelessly to develop Montessori based distance learning programs.
+We will continue to scaffold what was created last fall to follow this year's curriculum in each level.